Dairy Intolerance - Test Yourself!

-Having a milk or dairy intolerance means that your immune system reacts negatively to certain proteins present in dairy products.
-There are specific proteins in cow’s, sheep’s and goat’s milk.
+Having a milk intolerance or a dairy intolerance means that your immune system reacts negatively to certain proteins present in dairy products.

 How to detect a milk and dairy intolerance?